streamr-dev/network/README.md

 ## Stream setups

 A 'stream setup' is basically a scenario.
 It consists of a test stream and a set of participants (publishers + subscribers) using this stream.
 The publishers can be created with different parameters:
 - The library used.
-(Only Java now)
+(Only Java or Javascript now)
 - Publication rate
-- Content published
 - Signing data or not
 - Encrypting data or not
 - if encrypting data, periodically rotating the key or not (forward secrecy)

 The subscribers as well can be created with different parameters:
-- The library used (Only Java now)
+- The library used (Only Java or Javascript now)
 - subscribing only to real-time, or with resend from a specific time, or resend the last n messages
 - Verifying signatures or not
 - If encrypted, using a group key shared by the publisher or using the key-exchange mechanism